una-org/una/quick_start.md

 una.listen(3216);
 ```

-This will configue express to serve static files at the /public directory.
+This will configue express to serve static files in the `/public` directory.
 Since Una is a wrapper around express and socket.io, you may use the express
 client to serve other routes that your application needs.

 ## Una Screen and Controller

 ### Room
-Una has the concept of a room, which can be thought of as a grouping of
+In Una, rooms are thought of as collections of
 Screen and Controllers.
-Screen and Controllers can only communicate to each
+The Screen and Controllers can only communicate with each
 other if they are in the same room.
 You can think of a room as an instance
 of a game, where there is one Screen which shows the game state of that room,
-and multiple controllers which would be changing the state of the game by
+and controllers which would be changing the state of the game by
 sending messages to the Screen.

 Note that in relay mode, there can only be one Screen active at any time